Spreadsheet alternative

 Use spreadsheets where they make sense.

-PagePledge still supports spreadsheet imports for rosters because that is often the fastest way to get classrooms and students into the system.
+PagePledge still supports spreadsheet imports for rosters, because a spreadsheet is often the fastest way to get classrooms and students into the system in the first place.

-The difference is that the spreadsheet is used for setup, not as the live operating system for the whole fundraiser.
+The difference is the role the spreadsheet plays.
+It is used for setup — a one-time import — not as the live operating system for the whole fundraiser.
+After the import, the campaign runs in the software and the workbook can be set aside.

 FAQ